 (iv) encourages or induces an alien to come to, enter, or reside in the United States, knowing or in reckless disregard of the fact that such coming to, entry, or residence is or will be in violation of law…

-There is also a related accountability issue.
+Aside from legality, there is an accountability issue.
 Airbnb owes much of its growth to generous infusions of cash from Sequoia Capital, Greylock Partners and other venture capital providers.
 Regardless of their views on immigration policy, these investors have a right to know if their money is funding lawbreaking.
 A company has fiduciary duties.
 And regardless of the chartering state, the company’s officers and executive board, by law, must apply their best judgment to all business decisions.
 The interests of the corporation and its shareholders/investors come before any personal interests.
 Fiduciary duties fall into three categories: duty of care; duty of loyalty; and duty of good faith.
 A violation of any type is grounds for a lawsuit.
 By putting Airbnb at risk of prosecution, Chesky was jeopardizing the reputation and money of investors.

 Brian Chesky, now 35, and his partners, of a similar age, don’t seem impressed by such concerns in relation their global campaign against “intolerance.”
 Their resistance isn’t limited to Trump’s executive orders.
 Eight days after Chesky first made known his defiance, the company aired a 30-second Super Bowl TV spot that epitomized soft agitprop.
 The commercial depicted a diverse group of people with an accompanying text: “We believe no matter who you are, where you’re from, who you love or who you worship, we all belong.
 The world is more beautiful the more you accept.”
 There was no overt reference to the presidential order, as the NFL and Fox Broadcasting Company had established guidelines barring the use of commercial time “for viewpoint or advocacy of controversial issues.”
 Yet given the context, the purpose of the ad should have been evident.
 Chesky, Gebbia and Blecharczyk, along with Airbnb marketing director Jonathan Mildenhall, in fact, had cobbled the ad together in just three days, an effort normally taking weeks or months.